genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 - [Adding logic to the event handler](#adding-logic-to-the-event-handler)
 - [Auditing​](#auditing)

-## State management​
+## State Management​

 State Machines enable you to control workflow by defining the transitions from state to state.
-This example enables you to build a very simple State Machine so that you can add new trades.
+This example enables you to build a very simple state machine so that you can add new trades.
 You will create a new field called TRADE_STATUS, which can have three possible states: NEW, ALLOCATED, CANCELLED.

 * NEW can go to ALLOCATED or CANCELLED.
 * ALLOCATED and CANCELLED can’t go anywhere else.